 You may read here the detailed health protocols that apply for all hotels in Greece: http://www.visitgreece.gr/en/home/health_protocols_

 All restaurants and bars will continue to operate under high standards of safety.
-According to government guidelines, tables are placed only in outdoor and semi-outdoor areas, with a safe distance from each other, while a rule of one (1) customer per m2 of available outdoor space and one (1) customer per 2.2 m2 for indoor spaces is in place.
-The maximum number of people allowed to sit at a table is six, with the exception of families with minor children.
-The staff are required to wear a mask or face covering.
-Wearing a mask for customers is advisable but not required.
+According to the government guidelines, tables are placed only in outdoor or semi-outdoor areas, with a safe distance from each other, while a rule of one (1) customer per m2 of available outdoor space and one (1) customer per 2.2 m2 for indoor spaces is in place.

 Archaeological sites and museums allow a specific number of visitors per hour to enter, while a particular procedure at the entrance and exit of visitors is also applied.
 It is recommended for the public to use masks, hand sanitisers and keep the indicated/prescribed distances.